 16. Enjoy retail therapy at New Regent Street Precinct

-The Regent Street Precinct is a pedestrianized shopping street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops built in Spanish Mission architecture style.
+The Regent Street Precinct is a pedestrianized shopping street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops built in the Spanish Mission architecture style.
 For a shopping street, it’s very photogenic, and it’s named time and time again as “New Zealand’s prettiest street”.

 Did you know – Regent Street is the only remaining heritage street in Christchurch.
 The street did suffer huge damage in the 2011 earthquake and was reopened to the public two years later in April 2013.